official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-2-0.md

 policy recommendations made by MED and the Iraq Policy Unit, drawing on information gained from contacts with Iraqi politicians and exiles, academics and journalists, those

-[^31] Public hearing, 30 November 2009, pages 48-49.
+[^31]: Public hearing, 30 November 2009, pages 48-49.
-[^32] Foreign and Commonwealth Office, UK International Priorities: A Strategy for the FCO, December 2003,
+[^32]: Foreign and Commonwealth Office, UK International Priorities: A Strategy for the FCO, December 2003,

 276

-The Report of the Iraq Inquiry2  |  Decision-making within government

 who had visited Iraq and from intelligence.[^33] The Research Analysts also acted as the contact point within government for the US State Department’s Future of Iraq project